How To Stop Being Too Nice In A Relationship. Why Nice Guys Finish Last

 Learning To Be Assertive In Relationships

-The biggest reason that so many people struggle with being assertive comes down to low self-esteem.
+The biggest reason that so many people struggle with being assertive – and being too nice in a relationship – comes down to low self-esteem.
 If you don’t feel good about yourself from the inside, then you look to others to fill that void.
 You want everyone around you to like you, and because of that, you will hold back from saying what you really mean, or how you truly feel about things.

 Whether you are outright lying, or just withholding the truth, keeping things to yourself because you are afraid of how others will react is bad for your relationships.
 You aren’t giving people the opportunity to know the real you, and that’s a shame!